tokeron/academic-website-template/_pages/home.md

 <style>
   .content {
-    max-width: 90%; /* Adjust this value to increase or decrease text width */
+    max-width: 120%; /* Adjust this value to increase or decrease text width */
     margin: auto;
   }
 </style>

 <div class="content">
   <h3>Welcome!</h3>
-  <p>Hello and welcome to my webpage!
-I’m Michael Toker, a PhD candidate and a passionate researcher in the field of natural language processing.
-On this webpage, you can find out more about me, my work, and my interests.
-I’m fascinated by how language models encode information and how we can make them more explainable and robust.
-If you share my curiosity and enthusiasm, I invite you to read on and explore my projects.
-You can also reach out to me anytime if you have any questions or comments.
-Thank you for visiting and enjoy!</p>
+  <p>Welcome to my webpage!
+I'm Michael Toker, a PhD candidate and researcher in natural language processing.
+I'm fascinated by how LLMs encode information and how to make llms more explainable and robust.
+If you share my curiosity, explore my projects and feel free to reach out with any questions or comments.</p>
 </div>

 <!-- ### Welcome!